apache/trafficcontrol/docs/source/admin/traffic_router.rst

 - Migrating traffic from one :term:`Delivery Service` to another over time.
 - Trying out new functionality for a subset of traffic with an experimental :term:`Delivery Service`.
-- Load balancing between :term:`Delivery Service`\ s
+- Load balancing between :term:`Delivery Services`

 The Difference Between STEERING and CLIENT_STEERING
 ---------------------------------------------------
 The only difference between the STEERING and CLIENT_STEERING :term:`Delivery Service` :term:`Type`\ s is that CLIENT_STEERING explicitly allows a client to bypass Steering by choosing a destination :term:`Delivery Service`.
 A client can accomplish this by providing the ``X-TC-Steering-Option`` HTTP header with a value of the ``xml_id`` of the target :term:`Delivery Service` to which they desire to be routed.
 When Traffic Router receives this header it will route to the requested target :term:`Delivery Service` regardless of weight configuration.
-This header is ignored by STEERING :term:`Delivery Service`\ s.
+This header is ignored by STEERING :term:`Delivery Services`.

 Configuration
 -------------
 The following needs to be completed for Steering to work correctly:

 #.
-Two target :term:`Delivery Service`\ s are created in Traffic Ops.
-They must both be HTTP :term:`Delivery Service`\ s part of the same CDN.
+Two target :term:`Delivery Services` are created in Traffic Ops.
+They must both be HTTP :term:`Delivery Services` part of the same CDN.
 #.
 A :term:`Delivery Service` with type STEERING or CLIENT_STEERING is created in Traffic Portal.
 #.
-Target :term:`Delivery Service`\ s are assigned to the Steering :term:`Delivery Service` using Traffic Portal.
+Target :term:`Delivery Services` are assigned to the Steering :term:`Delivery Service` using Traffic Portal.
 #.
 A user with the role of Steering is created.
 #.
-The Steering user assigns weights to the target :term:`Delivery Service`\ s.
+The Steering user assigns weights to the target :term:`Delivery Services`.
 #.
-If desired, the Steering user can create filters for the target :term:`Delivery Service`\ s.
+If desired, the Steering user can create filters for the target :term:`Delivery Services`.

 .. seealso:: For more information see :ref:`steering-qht`.